 Society of Women Engineers

 The Society of Women Engineers (SWE) provides a great opportunity to build ties with numerous people in the both the same major and all different engineering and applied sciences majors.
 As a society, SWE focuses on many skills including: teamwork, networking, resume building, and the skills needed to interact with different age groups.
-They host many different activities annually and hope to develop many more.
+They host many different outreach activities annually and hope to develop many more.
 Also, one of the most intriguing benefits of SWE is the wide range of scholarships available to student SWE members from the national chapter.

 How to join the society